+ Private view 8th Nov 2011 at the Barcelona Museum of Contemporary Art [MACBA]

 ---

-Private view 17th September 2010 at the Centro de Arte 2 de Mayo [CA2M], Madrid Before Everything
+Private view 17th September 2010 at the Centro de Arte 2 de Mayo [CA2M], Madrid BEFORE EVERYTHING

 Before Everything is an attempt to delve into current artistic production from Spain.
 The exhibition, in which 56 artists will participate, will occupy the Center in its entirety.
 Undertaken by the exhibition’s curators Aimar Arriola and Manuela Moscoso, the selection does not set out to offer a totalizing vision of the here and now of Spanish art, but rather to confer an unprecedented level of visibility to productive modalities that have developed in specific locations in Spain; it will attend to the diversity of languages and ways of making art that have characterized the last 20 years.
 The recent change of decade offers an opportune moment to formulate an exploration of what’s to come and to take a look at the languages and ways of operating that have marked recent art.
 Curated by: Aimar Arriola and Manuela Moscoso Centro de Arte 2 de Mayo [CA2M]